Qiskit/qiskit/CONTRIBUTING.md

 ### Good first contributions

-If you would like to contribute to the qiskit-terra but aren't sure of where to get started, the
+If you would like to contribute to the qiskit-terra project, but aren't sure of where to get started, the
 [`good first issue`](
 https://github.com/Qiskit/qiskit-terra/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
-label in the issues is a good place to start.
+label highlights items for people new to the project to work on.
 These are all issues that have been reviewed by contributors and tagged as something a new contributor should be able to develop a fix for.
 In other words it shouldn't require intimate familiarity with qiskit-terra to develop a fix for the issue.